klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.transaction/README.md

 transaction.signAsFeePayer(keyring [, index] [, hasher])
 ```

-Signs the transaction as a transaction `fee payer` and appends `feePayerSignatures` in the transaction object with private key(s) in the `keyring`.
+Signs the transaction as a transaction `fee payer` and appends `feePayerSignatures` in the transaction object with the private key(s) in the `keyring`.

 For signing a transaction as a fee payer, use [roleFeePayerKey] in `keyring`.
 If the user has not defined an `index`, `transaction.signAsFeePayer` signs the transaction using all the private keys used by the role.
 If `index` is defined, the `transaction.signAsFeePayer` signs the transaction using only one private key at the given index.